whowell1/whowell1github.io/content/en/blog/cyber_deception.md

 - Plant fake credentials in files, memory, and configuration files
 - Create decoy network shares with realistic-looking documents
 - Ensure decoys have appropriate names, roles, and apparent purposes
-- Keep decoys maintained and updated like real systems

 **Why this matters:** If decoys look fake or abandoned, sophisticated attackers will ignore them.
 They need to be indistinguishable from real assets to be effective traps.